UTSA-OIR/IPEDS_Distance/README.md

 # IPEDS_Distance
-This is an R Script that uses the latitude and longitude of institutions to compare to each other and a home institution.
+This is an R Script that uses the latitude and longitude of institutions to determine the distance away from each other and a home institution.

 The .csv files are the following: